NikolaiAndrov/FreeSpinsGame/README.md

 ASP.NET Core Web API - For building the API
 Entity Framework Core - For data access and ORM
 SQL Server - The database
+NUnit and InMemory database - For unit testing AutoMapper - For entity mapping
+JWT - For authentication and authorization

 Getting Started